Directory Connector

 }

-If the username and password combination is rejected by the authentication endpoint, return HTTP status code 400, 401, or 403 and invalid_username_password.
+If the user does not exist when calling the authentication endpoint, return HTTP status code 400, 401, or 403 and user_not_exists.

 {